daguilarm/laravel-action-forms/README.md

 ### view

 It is the current view action: `edit`, `create` or `show`.
-This is for render the custom view for each action.
-This is a very important field.
+This is just for render the custom view for each action.
+It is a very important field.

 ### method